Ishmael Beah: Biography

 In 1991, the Sierra Leone Civil War started.
 Rebels invaded Beah's hometown, Mogbwemo, located in the Southern Province of Sierra Leone, and he was forced to flee.
 Separated from his family, he spent months wandering south with a group of other boys.
 At the age of 13, he was forced to become a child soldier.
 According to Beah's account, he fought for almost three years before being rescued by UNICEF.
 Beah fought for the government army against the rebels.
 In 1997, he fled Freetown by the help of the UNICEF due to the increasing violence and found his way to New York City, where he lived with Laura Simms, his foster mother.
 In New York City, Beah attended the United Nations International School.
 After high school, he enrolled at Oberlin College and graduated in 2004 with a degree in political science.

-Beah says he doesn't remember how many people he killed during his time in the Sierra Leonean government army.
+Beah says he does not remember how many people he killed during his time in the Sierra Leonean government army.
 He and other soldiers smoked marijuana and sniffed amphetamines and "brown-brown", a mix of cocaine and gunpowder.
 He blames the addictions and the brainwashing for his violence and cites them and the pressures of the army as reasons for his inability to escape on his own: "If you left, it was as good as being dead."